0x7c13/UnityEditor-DarkMode/README.md

 - Download the `UnityEditorDarkMode.dll` from [releases](https://github.com/0x7c13/UnityEditor-DarkMode/releases)

   > **WARNING:** If you feel uncomfortable downloading a malicious DLL from a stranger like me, then you should not:) Take a look at later sections to see how it works and how to build it yourself if you prefer.
 Please do your own homework and make your own judgement.
 I offer this approach as a convenience for those who don't want to build a C++ project themselves.
+- Now, you have two options:

-- Add a Unity editor script to your project like below:
+    Option 1: Add a Unity editor script to your project like below:
     ```C#
     #if UNITY_EDITOR_WIN // Windows only, obviously
     namespace Editor.Theme // Change this to your own namespace you like or simply remove it